comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - **Query execution time**: Time between sending the query to the engine, and obtaining the final result.
 - **Query result arrival times**: For each result, time between sending the query, and obtaining that result.
 - **HTTP requests**: For a query, the number of HTTP requests the engine issued during its execution.
-- **Correctness**: The percentage of query results conforming to the expected query results.
+- **Accuracy**: The F1-measure as a percentage indicating the correctness (precision) and completeness (recall) of query results with respect to the expected query results.
-<span class="comment" data-author="RV">Completeness and recall?
-F1 measure?
-Just to counter easy criticisms.</span>

 For measuring query execution and result arrival times, a warmup round with all instantiated query templates must take place first.